NOTICE: All on-campus flu shots will be administered on the concourse level of the Ritchie Center, accessible from the south entrance only.

 Please speak with your health care provider about your options.
 Where available, people can get vaccinated with a nasal spray rather than a shot.
 Fear alone is not a basis for a medical exemption.

-Will DU require a COVID-19 vaccine when one is developed and available?
+Will DU require a COVID-19 vaccine?

 Can I get the flu from getting the influenza vaccine?